surlykke/Go-Generics-with-constraints/README.md

 In C++ you'd know a lot less - `a` and `b` may have any type as may the result.

+To my eye, C++ concepts look mostly like a kind of 'compile-time unit testing'
+\- small template programs the compiler runs prior to instantiating a template, and on the failure of which, an error is issued.

-Also, if I understand correctly, while C++ concepts limits what concrete types may be substituted for a type parameter, they do _not_ limit what may be done with a type parameter in a generic definition, so they do not provide 'generic type safety' like this proposal does.
+While C++ concepts limits what concrete types may be substituted for a type parameter, they do _not_ limit what may be done with a type parameter in a generic definition, so they do not provide 'generic type safety' like this proposal does.

 ### Backward compability